 “RCSI has a proud legacy of over 230 years of clinical innovation as well as unrivalled expertise in surgical training and practice,” said Prof Cathal Kelly, RCSI CEO.
 “Today, our dynamic research culture has a global reach, driving discoveries and innovations that enhance patient care and outcomes.
 Engaging with industry is an integral part of our research culture and partnerships, such as the one announced today with Stryker, are vitally important to delivering on our mission to improve human health and patient outcomes on a global scale.”

-“We recognize the importance of being deeply connected to healthcare professionals to understand their challenges and gather insights to develop solutions that drive value and improve patient outcomes,” said Shaun Braun, Vice President of Digital Platform Services at Stryker.
-“This partnership will enable knowledge sharing and ensure we are grounded in clinical reality as we build digital products that make a difference for our customers and their patients.”
+“We recognise the importance of being deeply connected to healthcare professionals to understand their challenges and gather insights to develop solutions that drive value and improve patient outcomes,” said Shaun Braun, Vice President of Digital Platform Services at Stryker.
+“This partnership will enable knowledge-sharing and ensure we are grounded in clinical reality as we build digital products that make a difference for our customers and their patients.”

 Mary Buckley, Executive Director IDA Ireland commented, “Ireland has become a digital hub and a leader in digital innovation.
 This is reflective of our growing, flexible and well-educated talent pool.
 With our vibrant technology and life sciences clusters, Ireland is an ideal hub for convergence and innovation around areas like connected health.
 We are uniquely placed to benefit from investment such as that of Stryker’s new Digital Platform Services Centre of Excellence, and I wish Stryker and RCSI every success with this venture.”